kmjayadeep/cka-learning/README.md

 * Day - 20 (11/08/2021) Wed : CoreDNS, CNI, hands on excercises

 * Later - kubernetes-hard-way (for the second time), kustomize, downwardAPI, Security
-* Later - Go through tasks in docs
+* Later - Go through tasks in docs, jsonpath in depth